enoche/ImRec/README.md

   - Self-supervised with observed interactions only

 - **Unified and order-invariant grid search (GS) entry**
-  - One entry for grid search and per-train of model
+  - One entry for grid search and per-run of model
   - Reproduce same results no matter what order of hyper-parameters in GS
   - Results summarized to ease your manual comparison after GS